-The Halloween Retrospect archive library is an evolving collection of information objects including (as of 1-25-2024) a little over 525 vintage catalogs (1900-1979), with an additional number of books, magazines, advertisements, and more.
-These are reference materials (most identified as primary sources) gathered for recapturing the original market of vintage Halloween collectibles.
+The Halloween Retrospect archive library is an evolving reference collection of vintage information objects including (as of 1-25-2024) a little over 525 vintage catalogs (1900-1979), with an additional number of books, magazines, advertisements, and more.
+These are primary source materials gathered for recapturing the original market of vintage Halloween collectibles.

 Clockwise.
 Above left: THR selection of vintage Halloween-content catalogs by B Shackman & Co.
 (1927-1928), The Beistle Co.
 (1923), Sears (1946), American Tissue Mills (1928), and March Brothers Publishing (1917).
 Above right: Vintage Halloween chalkware figure.
 Below right: THR selection of vintage Halloween-content catalogs by Slack MFG Co. (c.
 1957), Granger Fréres (1931), Sally Distributors (c.
 1962), Dennison’s Bogie Book (1914), and Einzinger’s Narrenfibel (1968-1970).
 Below left: San Francisco Chronicle, Magazine Section newsprint cover (1922).